woodrush/lisp-in-life/README.md

 ![The QFT computer showing the results of the computation of `(print (* 3 14))`.](./img/ss6.png)

-The QFT computer showing the results of the computation of the following Lisp program:
+The computer showing the results of the following Lisp program:

 ```lisp
 (print (* 3 14))